iSpiEFP/iSpiEFP_GUI/README.md

 #### IntelliJ Setup (IntelliJ IDE 2018.2.2, JDK 1.8)
 1. **Java FX** - Fortunately, IDEA has a built-in plugin for JavaFX which should already be enabled.
 If you'd like to make sure however, follow the steps outlined [here](https://www.jetbrains.com/help/idea/preparing-for-javafx-application-development.html#enable_plugin "here").
 2. **SceneBuilder** - SceneBuilder  can be downloaded [here](https://www.oracle.com/technetwork/java/javase/downloads/javafxscenebuilder-info-2157684.html "here") and can be used immediately.
 3. **GSON** - GSON must be imported as a library.
 In IDEA, go to File -> Project Structure -> Libraries.
 To add the Gson library, click the Add icon and simply type "gson" into the search bar.
 Any recent version works fine (2.2.0 or above).
+To download GSON library with command line in bash, visit https://stackoverflow.com/questions/37975605/how-do-i-download-the-gson-library.
 4. **Git**.
 IDEA has a built-in terminal that simplifies Git usage.
 Once you install Git, you can simply use the terminal for Git commands.
 5. **Exporting as JAR** - To export your project as a JAR file, go to File -> Project Structure -> Project Settings -> Artifacts -> Click green plus sign -> Jar -> From modules with dependencies...
 From there, go to extract to the target JAR and press OK.
 Then to go Build on the main menu and select Build Artifact.